Tackling hate crime after the EU referendum

 It’s a fact: restorative justice services for victims of crime in Sussex are one of the best in the country.After 12 months of submitting evidence and being continually evaluated and scrutinised by the Restorative Justice Council (RJC) the Sussex Restorative Justice Partnership (SRJP) has been awarded the Restorative Services Quality Mark (RSQM).

 This is just one of many concerns that Sussex Police & Crime Commissioner (PCC), Katy Bourne, will raise at Action on Elder Abuse’s conference in London today (15 June), part of World Elder Abuse Awareness Day.Commenting on the abuse of the elderly, Mrs Bourne said: “Fraud against an older person is a calculated and deliberate crime.
 I want adult protection to be taken as seriously as child protection but I fear society has a long way to go before Elder Abuse is considered as despicable and damaging as child abuse.

-This is one of many questions that the Sussex Police & Crime Commissioner (PCC) Katy Bourne will ask Chief Constable Giles York what the key risks are across the county and how Sussex Police is responding to these.WHEN: Friday 18 March, 1-3pmWHERE: Watch live online or catch up in the archive: http://www.sussex-pcc.public-i.tv/core/portal/homeMEDIA INVITATION: if you would like to stream the meeting on your own news site please contact firstname.lastname@example.org for the embed code.
-For media interviews contact the media team on 01273 335 634SOCIAL MEDIA: Follow the meeting on Twitter using #SusPolScrutiny.Other topics under discussion at the meeting include burglary, Elder Abuse and a recent crackdown on anti-social driving.
+This is one of many questions that the Sussex Police & Crime Commissioner (PCC) Katy Bourne will ask Chief Constable Giles York, at this month’s Performance & Accountability Meeting (PAM).WHEN: Friday 17 June, 1-3pmWHERE: Watch live online or catch up in the archive: http://www.sussex-pcc.public-i.tv/core/portal/homeMEDIA INVITATION: if you would like to stream the meeting on your own news site please contact firstname.lastname@example.org for the embed code.
+For media interviews contact the media team on 01273 335 634SOCIAL MEDIA: Follow the meeting on Twitter using #SusPolScrutiny.